tjamcas/DJ4E-ClassNotes/2-BuildingWebApplicationsInDjango/BuildingWebApplications_Week2_Notes.md

   2.	route the URL to a function in `views.py` (that is defined by the application developer) and that takes the HTTP request as a parameter (to the function) and returns a response
       - The request itself is an object.
 For example, this request becomes an object:
         - `GET http://data.pr4e.org/page2.htm`
-      - This object captures everything associated with this simple command: all of the data, the parameters, the URL, whether it was a secure request or not, what host it came from, what's the IP address it came from, and more.
+      - This object captures everything associated with this simple command: all of the data, the parameters, the URL, whether it was a secure request or not, what host it came from, what IP address it came from, and more.
   3.	route the URL pattern to a class in `views.py` (that is defined by the application developer) and that takes the HTTP request as a parameter (to a function) and returns a response